Yehia-M/NLP_Repo/README.md

 # NLP_Repo

+Assignments for NLP specialization on Coursera.

-Building a simple sentiment analysis on tweets.
+(1) Building a simple sentiment analysis on tweets.

-Assignment for NLP specialization on Coursera.

-There's two versions; Logistic Regression and Naive Bayes
+There's two versions; V1 : Using Logistic Regression and V2 : Using Naive Bayes.

+(2) Very simple machine translator, english to french using word2vec dataset and k-nearest neighbors KNN algorithm